VoyNaLunu/useWebStorage/README.md

 # useWebStorage

- A React hook for using Web Storage
+ A React hook for using Web Storage.

 > :warning: A project by an amateur.
 Not production ready!